Metric Optimization in Penner Coordinates: Distortion measures

 \end{definition} For conformally equivalent metrics, $u(\lambda)$ is the conformal scale factor relating them, which achieves the minimum value of $0$.

-The squared norm $ E^{A}(\lambda) = \|u(\lambda)\|_2^2$ can be used as a quadratic measure of area distortion, to which we refer as \emph{log-scale distortion.}
+The squared norm $ E^{A}(\lambda) = \|u(\lambda)\|_2^2$ can be used as a quadratic measure of area distortion, to which we refer as \emph{log-scale distortion.}.
+Likewise, the residual $\| (\lambda - \lambda^0) - Bu \|^2$ itself is a quadratic measure of conformality, which we refer to as the \emph{log-scale residual}.

-In summary, in Penner coordinates we can define three natural quadratic measures of distortion, defined on the whole spaces of metric.

 While many standard measures \emph{cannot} be naturally extended to the whole space of metrics, for fixed connectivity these can also be easily expressed in Penner coordinates, and some are even convex.
-While our experiements were using measures described above, we discuss the expressions for standard ones for completeness.
+While we do not use them in our experiments, we discuss the expressions for standard ones for completeness.